joewalp/Jugglebot/environments/README.md

 The arm64-based Docker container environment is not currently intended to be used for development.
 It's primarily a testbed for the development environment provisioning.
 However, you can build it if you'd like to take a peek.
-On machine with an Intel i7-8550U and 16GB, this takes approximately two hours.
+On a machine with an Intel i7-8550U and 16GB, this takes approximately two hours.

 ```zsh
 # WSL Ubuntu-20.04